 OVPN's core focus is privacy and integrity.
 We do understand that our service is also used to circumvent geographical restrictions and access streaming services.

-We're actively developing functionality to make sure that we can circumvent blocks by streaming providers as a result of that.
+We have developed functionality to make sure that we can circumvent blocks by streaming providers as a result of that.

 Due to those efforts, our American IP addresses shouldn't be blocked by streaming providers.
 If you're attempting to use a streaming provider that's blocked, please let us know and we'll attempt to fix it.